In this post, you will learn how to set a plan to establish daily devotions to help make the habit stick.

 My alarm softly sings a wake up song before the sun’s rays have yet to poke their arms up over the dark sky.
 A couple more minutes of waking up, and I remember it’s time to meet God.
 I gather my laptop, Bible study, and journal in the inky darkness, being quiet so I don’t wake my husband.
 Tiptoeing down the stairs, I let out a breath at the bottom.
 I didn’t realize I was holding in air.
 I don’t want to make a sound and wake up Little Miss.
 The moments of meeting with God are precious, and I don’t want an interruption.
-My plan helps.
+My set plan to have daily devotions helps.

 (This post contains affiliate links.
 See my full disclosure here.)